Outline

 If you want to create a memorable brand and catch the attention of your customers, a great place to start is auditing your competitors.

 Make a list of your key competitors, then visit their website, follow their social media channels, and sign up for their mailing list.
 Then take notes of what you like or don’t like, and what seems to be engaging.
-Also, note the primary color palette of these competitors to help your brand be distinctive, steer clear of similar color sets.
+Also, note the primary color palette of these competitors and, to help your brand be distinctive, steer clear of similar color sets.

 It’s also helpful to look at strong brands (outside your industry), and what aspects of their brand could work for your business.
 By spending time researching all different companies, you can build your own unique, recognizable brand identity.